-As we already know, the constructors are similar to methods, but they do not have a return type (therefore we called them pseudo-methods).
+As we already know, the constructors are similar to methods, but they do not have a return type (therefore we call them pseudo-methods).

 Constructor’s Name

-In C# it is mandatory that the name of every constructor matches the name of the class in which it resides – <class_name>.
-In the example above the name of the constructor is the same as the name of the class – Dog.
+In C# it is mandatory that the name of every constructor is the same as the name of the class in which it resides – <class_name>.
+In the example above, the name of the constructor is the same as the name of the class – Dog.
 We should know that, as with methods, the name of the constructor is always followed by round brackets – "(" and ")".

-In (C#) it is not allowed to declare a method whose name matches the name of the class (hence the name of the constructors).
-If nevertheless, a method is declared with the class name, this will cause a compilation error.
+In C# it is not allowed to declare a method whose name matches the name of the class (name reserved for the constructors).
+If, nevertheless, a method is declared with the class name, this will cause a compilation error.